mintopia/atemlib/readme.txt

 MediaPool.exe lists all the media in the switcher's media pool.

+AtemInputs.exe lists all the input labels and names.

 SwitcherLib.dll can be used from PowerShell script to automate ATEM functions Demo video https://youtu.be/h1GUKFynT9g
+More info on automating ATEM and CasparCG in my other project

 MEDIAUPLOAD.EXE USAGE
 ---------------------